-- Birds' nests are often unsuccessful but it's essential we know about these ones too, so please record whatever you see.
+- Birds' nests are often unsuccessful but it's essential we know about these ones too, so please follow the breeding attempts through the season and let us know what happens, whatever the outcome.
 You can also record when a nest box hasn't been used.

 - Try to keep an eye out until at least August.
 Nest boxes are sometimes used more than once and birds like Robin, Blackbird and Collared Dove will often have two or even three nests over the spring and summer.